theriley106/turo_analytics/credentials/README.md

-# This is the location of all credentials required for using this application
+# This is the location of all credentials required for running the application locally